Mark Oakley: Early life

-Ministry
+Ordained ministry

-Oakley served as assistant curate of St John's Wood Church from 1993 to 1996.
+Oakley was made deacon at Petertide 1993 (27 June) at St Paul's Cathedral; and ordained priest the next Petertide (2 July 1994) at St John's Wood Church — both times by David Hope, Bishop of London.
+He served as assistant curate of St John's Wood Church from 1993 to 1996.
 He was then asked by Richard Chartres, Bishop of London, to serve as his chaplain, which he did from 1996 to 2000.
 He was made a Deputy Priest in Ordinary to Elizabeth II in 1996.
 In 2000, he became Rector of St Paul's, Covent Garden (also known as the Actors' Church).

 In 2005, the Bishop of Gibraltar in Europe, Geoffrey Rowell, appointed Oakley as Archdeacon of Germany and Northern Europe and chaplain of St Alban's Church in Copenhagen.
 The archdeaconry comprises eight countries (Iceland, Denmark, Sweden, Finland, Norway, Latvia, Estonia and Germany) in which there are many Church of England chaplaincies serving the international Anglican community.

 In 2008 he was appointed priest-in-charge of Grosvenor Chapel, Mayfair, London, by the Bishop of London.
 He was also appointed an examining chaplain and bishops' advisor.
 In June 2010 he was appointed to St Paul's Cathedral, London, as a residentiary canon, initially as Canon Treasurer.
 In 2013, he became Canon Chancellor; in that role he was responsible for educational work and engagement with the arts.

 Oakley resigned from St Paul's Cathedral to become Dean of St John's College, Cambridge, from Michaelmas 2018.
-He is a fellow and tutor of the college.
+He was a Fellow and Tutor of the college.
+He was instituted Dean of Southwark (first among equals of the clergy at Southwark Cathedral and senior priest of the Diocese of Southwark) on 3 December 2023.

 In 2020 he was installed as Canon Theologian (honorary) of Wakefield Cathedral.

-In 2021 Oakley was given a fellowship by King's College London (FKC) in recognition of his 'exceptional service and achievement'.
-It is the most prestigious award the university can give.
+In 2021 Oakley was given a Fellowship by King's College London (FKC) in recognition of his 'exceptional service and achievement'.

-In 2021 he was admitted to the degree of Master of Arts by the University of Cambridge, and in 2022 was awarded the degree of Doctor of Philosophy (PhD) by Bangor University.
+In 2021 he was admitted to the degree of Master of Arts by the University of Cambridge, and in 2022 was awarded the degree of Doctor of Philosophy (PhD) by Bangor University in English Literature.
 His supervisors were Professor Helen Wilcox, Professor Tony Brown, and Professor Andrew Hiscock.

+In 2023 the Archbishop of Canterbury awarded Oakley the Lanfranc Award for Education and Scholarship, for 'ceaselessly and with enormous energy and skill, helping to build bridges between the Church and poets'.
+The citation concluded, 'Mark Oakley's contribution to education, both formal and informal, has been and continues to be outstanding'.
+Also in 2023, the University of Chester conferred the honorary degree of Doctor of Education on Oakley for his 'outstanding contribution to education and the arts'.
+In 2025 he was elected Fellow of the Society of Antiquaries.